Do you want to know how to deal with isolation? I know firsthand what it feels like to feel alone and anxious.

 I had to realize God was not only working on me, but He was also working on my daughter.
 This was going to take time.
 I wish there were an easier way to zap us into the likeness of Jesus, but we are fallen creatures.
 Unfortunately, we don’t learn very fast.

-When you deal with isolation, you have to let go of everything.
+If you want to know how to deal with isolation, I suggest you let go of everything.
 Trust that God is working in his way and in His time.
 Stop toiling.
 Do what you can and let God do the rest.

 Find something fun to do when you are isolated.
-Take a long bath, paint your nails, find a good book, make a fun meal, or start writing.
+Take a long bath, paint your nails, find a good book, make a fun meal, clean out closets, or start writing.
 You can make life interesting no matter how bad it is.
+(Yes, I have some very clean closets, and I am still pruny from all the time I spent in the bathtub.)

 I read books to my daughter while she was in bed.
-We listened to music and podcasts.
+We listened to music and podcasts, when her head allowed it.
 We tried to find humor in even the worst of times.
 I listened to her when she wanted to talk (since I had nowhere to go).

 The best thing we did was to buy a dog.
-She still brings us joy every day!
+She still brings us joy every day.
+This is definitely how to deal with isolation in a fun way!

 Depression can hit very fast.
-It only takes a few days to set in so be vigilant at keeping this at bay.
+It only takes a few days to set in so be vigilant in keeping this at bay.

 Watch for unhealthy coping mechanisms as you deal with isolation.
 Whatever you do in moderation may kick up to full drive during this time of stress.
 Many people turn to drugs, alcohol, or other addictions to pass the time.